 Autotransduction and Antibiotic Resistance in Staphylococcus aureus

 Antibiotic resistance is a growing problem in today’s society as abuse and misuse of antibiotics is increasing.
+When an antibiotic becomes unable to kill or control the growth of bacteria, the bacteria can quickly spread and transfer to more people.
+The inability to treat the bacteria can cause prolonged suffering to the affected people and can even lead to death.
 The more understanding we have about resistant strands of bacteria, the more we can do to prevent different strands of bacteria from becoming resistant.
 John Haaber and his team recently published a study in which they specifically focused on the antibiotic resistance of Staphylococcus aureus.
 This bacteria has subpopulations that are resistant to Methicillin and other subpopulations that are developing resistance to other antibiotics.
 His team discovered that the bacteria Staphylococcus aureus can use prophages to gain antibiotic resistance from other bacterial cells.
 This is important because we now understand that bacteria can not only use phages as biological weapons against their competitors, but also as a means to collect and incorporate valuable genetic information from these competitors.
 This is the same method that S. aureus uses to become resistant to otherwise lethal antibiotics.

 Although S. aureus is incredibly dangerous to humans, it is also present asymptomatically on the skin and inside the noses of 30% of humans.
-This is important because as Methicillin resistant S. Aureus becomes more prevalent it can pass on this advantage to the bacteria residing on people who don’t even know they are infected.
-The ability for S. Aureus to adapt is accredited to the extensive mobility of phages, pathogenicity islands, plasmids and transposons within the bacteria.
+This is important because as Methicillin resistant S. aureus becomes more prevalent it can pass on this advantage to the bacteria residing on people who don’t even know they are infected.
+The ability for S. aureus to adapt is accredited to the extensive mobility of phages, pathogenicity islands, plasmids and transposons within the bacteria.
 Phages play a significant part in gene transduction, which is a key element in the study of bacterial resistance.
 During transduction a phage is released from a bacterial cell and eventually finds a competing bacterial host into which it injects its genetic material.
 The prophage is then replicated inside the host and becomes so numerous that it causes the host to lyse.
 When this occurs the host cell’s genetic material is released as well and can be picked up by the replicated phages.
-If the host cell has DNA that codes for antibiotic resistance then that DNA can be picked up by the phages as well and brought back to the original bacterial cells that released the phage.
+If the host cell has DNA that codes for antibiotic resistance, then that DNA can be picked up by the phages as well and brought back to the original bacterial cells that released the phage.
 In this paper Haaber uses the term ‘autotransduction’ to describe the event in which the phage, which now contains genetic material from the lysed bacteria, injects this new DNA into its original bacterial host so the host can acquire new genetic elements.
 Because the original lysogenic host is already carrying a prophage, it is immune to phage mediated killing, so it can receive the genetic material without lysing.